hu53yin/Ethereum-Rinkeby-Network/README.md

 # Ethereum Rinkeby Test Network
-Run Ethereum Rinkeby-test-network by step by step instructions
+Running Ethereum on Rinkeby-test-network by step by step instructions

 1) Create your Ethereum project folder.
 2) Create an empty folder it given "chaindata" name.